Be at Newark International Airport at least 3.5 hours before departure for the security and check-in procedures.

 BLR Tracker: p 8 – Lower Jordan

 Depart for Dothan and Samaria (royal city of the Northern Kingdom) and Sebaste (King Herod).
 Continue to Nablus for Tel Balata and nearby Jacob’s Well.
 Continue to the site of Shiloh to consider the tabernacle of Joshua 18:1.
-Time permitting, continue to Bethabara (Bethany beyond Jordan) for the excellent Israeli site of Jesus’ baptism in the Jordan River.
+Continue to Bethabara (Bethany beyond Jordan) for the excellent Israeli site of Jesus’ baptism in the Jordan River.
 Return to Jericho to consider the findings of Dr. Bryant Wood at Jericho’s wall.
 Depart for an oasis-like hotel at the Dead Sea for lodging.

 DEAD SEA: David Dead Sea Resort & Spa